tanaikech/goodls/README.md

 - v1.2.3 (October 31, 2019)

   1. An option for inputting the directory to save the downloaded files was added.
+When this option is not used, the files are saved to the current working directory.
      - `$ goodls -u [URL] -d [directory]`

 [TOP](#top)